pvd14/price_checker-mail_sender-script/README.md

-Script that checks the price of a snack every hour, if the price is smaller than 2£, it will send an automatic email notification with the current price for the product.
+Script that checks the price of a snack every hour, if the price is smaller than 2£, it will send an automatic email notification with the current price for the product, otherwise the script will check the price every x minutes.